-Additionally, the Board of Governors' policy calls for evaluation of all academic programs at least once every five years and review of programs in support of the student experience at the president's discretion.
-The program review process should be related to university planning (and used to inform budget development).
-Trustees must ensure that a systematic process for assessing program strengths and weaknesses is in place, and that the university implements plans for making improvements recommended through this process.
+Additionally, the Board of Governors' policy calls for evaluation of all academic and non-academic university programs at least once every five years.
+The program review process should be related to university planning (and both linked to budget development).
+Trustees must assure that a systematic process for assessing program strengths and weaknesses is in place and that the university implements plans for making improvements recommended through this process.

-In addition to carrying out the Board of Governors' planning and program review policies, each university is subject to accreditation by the Middle States Commission on Higher Education (MSCHE).
-Middle States is a voluntary association whose institutional members assist and assess each other's success in fulfilling missions.
-Accreditation is required for participation in federal financial aid programs and is the generally recognized means of assuring the public of a higher education institution's viability, compliance with federal regulations, and credibility.
+In addition to carrying out the Board of Governors' planning and program review policies, each university is subject to accreditation by the Middle States Association of Colleges and Schools.
+Middle States is a voluntary regional association whose institutional members assist and assess each other's success in fulfilling higher education's mission.
+Accreditation is required for participation in federal financial aid programs and is the generally recognized means of assuring the public of a higher education institution's viability.
 Trustee understanding of and participation in accreditation review are critical.

-The Middle States Commission on Higher Education requires a comprehensive self-study at least every eight years, followed by a three-day visit by a team of regional colleagues.
-In addition, an annual update must be submitted each year, which allows the Commission to conduct ongoing monitoring and a continuous accreditation review cycle.
-The Commission reserves the right to request reports, recommendation responses, follow-up visits, etc. Throughout the accreditation cycle.
-Trustees should be integrated into these processes through the university's planning process and should be familiar with materials prepared for accreditation to ensure that the university's activities, budgets, and programs are integrated and effective parts of the mission and plan.
+The Middle States Association also requires a comprehensive self-study at least every ten years, followed by a three-day visit by a team of regional colleagues.
+In addition, a periodic review report must be submitted at five-year intervals between the self-studies.
+Trustees should be integrated into these processes through the university's planning process and should be familiar with materials prepared for accreditation to insure that the university's activities, budgets, and programs are integrated and effective parts of the mission and plan.